glanceapp/glance/docs/configuration.md

 #### `hide-desktop-navigation`
 Whether to show the navigation links at the top of the page on desktop.

+#### `expand-mobile-page-navigation`
+Whether the mobile page navigation should be expanded by default.

 #### `show-mobile-header`
 Whether to show a header displaying the name of the page on mobile.
 The header purposefully has a lot of vertical whitespace in order to push the content down and make it easier to reach on tall devices.